-With the current political climate and threats to the Affordable Care Act (Obamacare), patients, providers and insurance carriers don’t fully know what to expect in 2018.
+With the current political climate and threats to the Affordable Care Act (Obamacare), patients, providers and insurance carriers don’t fully know what to expect.
 If you buy health insurance through an exchange, or plan to enroll, the good news is, Obamacare will be around for the coming year.

 Premiums are expected to increase.
-According to Consumer Reports, a report from credit rating firm S&P Global Ratings predicted that the average increase will be 15 percent in 2018, and that the market would continue to stabilize.
+According to Consumer Reports, a report from credit rating firm S&P Global Ratings predicted that the average increase will be 15 percent, and that the market would continue to stabilize.
 But, the article points out, that with the uncertainties about Obamacare being generated in Washington, that price moderation isn’t occurring.

 How to Save On Your Insurance